-International Business Development and Sales

-Block (B) On-Site
+V International Business Development and Sales Block (B) V 2500003, WS 20/21, 4 SWS, Language: English, Open in study portal On-Site

 This course is offered as part of the EUCOR programme in cooperation with EM Strasbourg.
 Max.
 10 students of KIT and max.
 10 students of EM Strasbourg will develop a sales presentation in tandems (teams of 2).
 This is based on the value proposition of a business model.